 2. Agenda Bill – Small Member Fee Cap Modification (Stout)

-WCCCA currently has a cap on the small agency’s fees at 3%.
-The smaller agencies makeup less than 1% of the total cost.
-The access gets filtered back to the larger payers.
+WCCCA currently has a cap on the small agency’s fees at 3% if the smaller agency makes up less than 1% of the total cost.
+The excess over the 3% gets filtered back to the larger payers.

 Back in February, a Budget Committee member asked for a review of the process.
 Chair Mays followed up by creating a sub-committee, who held a couple meetings over the summer.
-The result was either a gradual increase from 3 to 5% over two years, or straight to 5%, in FY27.
+The result was either a gradual increase from 3% to 5% over two years, or straight to 5% in FY27.
 This Agenda Bill has no impact directly on the Agency.

-WCCCA’s bylaws directs us to discuss the new budget to TAC, then to CEO for comments and thoughts.
-Then a formal Agenda Bill to the BOC for approval in December.
+WCCCA’s bylaws directs us to discuss the new budget fee structure with TAC, then to CEO for comments and consideration.
+Then a formal Agenda Bill goes to the BOC for approval in December.

-Happala recommended the motion of the CEO Board to approve the FY27 Budget, go from 3 to 5% directly, for the Small Member Fee cap.
+Happala recommended the motion of the CEO Board to approve the FY27 Budget to go from 3% to 5% directly, for the Small Member Fee cap.
 Seconded by Calvert.

 Happala moved to approve a motion to increase the Small Member Fee Cap to 5%.